goodload/goodload/readme.md

 </ol>

 After the pull request has been merged with develop or master branch, the build is run again, along with the sonar quality gates.
 This time, whole code in the develop or master branch is analyzed by Sonar.

+## License and Copyright
+Copyright (C) 2021 Goodload

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see <https://www.gnu.org/licenses/>.